 The Discover it® Miles isn’t so much a travel rewards card as a cashback card.
 Although you can use your miles to pay for travel purchases, you can also convert them to cash at the same rewards rate, which is unusual for these types of cards.
 The flexibility of the Discover it® Miles makes it an appealing option for those seeking a rewards card without an annual fee.

 As a hybrid type of rewards card, the Discover it® Miles may appeal both to customers looking to accumulate travel rewards and those seeking cash-back.
-The ability to earn unlimited 1.5 miles per dollar spent on all of your spending is attractive, as you won’t have to deal with signing up for rotating cashback categories to earn the top rate.
+The ability to earn unlimited 1.5 Miles per dollar on all purchases is attractive, as you won’t have to deal with signing up for rotating cashback categories to earn the top rate.

 Unlimited 1.5% cash back on everything

-With the Discover it® Miles, you can earn unlimited 1.5x miles for every dollar spent on all purchases.
+With the Discover it® Miles, you can earn unlimited 1.5 Miles per dollar on all purchases.
 These miles also never expire as long as the card remains open.
 This type of rewards structure is unique, as many rewards cards pay bonus miles or points in certain categories but revert to a flat 1% rewards payout on the majority of spending categories.

-Although the Discover it® Miles doesn’t offer bonus categories, the unlimited 1.5 miles per dollar rate on everything is an enhancement over many rewards cards.
+Although the Discover it® Miles doesn’t offer bonus categories, the unlimited 1.5 Miles per dollar on all purchases is an enhancement over many rewards cards.
 You can use this card to get a better return on day-to-day spending for things like insurance, medical bills or auto repairs that typically don’t earn bonus miles with traditional rewards cards.

 Discover it® Miles match for first year